Welcome to SBUWelcome to SBUStony Brook University

 Parking permits

-All Stony Brook students who park on campus must register their vehicle with the university and must display a valid parking permit that has been issued by parking services.
-For any violations, your vehicle will be ticketed, immobilized and/or towed.
+All Stony Brook students who park on campus must register their vehicle with the university.
+Violators may be ticketed, immobilized and/or towed.
 Visit the Mobility & Parking Services website for more information and to apply for your parking permit.

 Safety